 The rotator interval: a review of anatomy, function, and normal and abnormal MRI appearance

-One article on PainSci cites Petchprapa 2010: Complete Guide to Frozen Shoulder
+One page on PainSci cites Petchprapa 2010: Complete Guide to Frozen Shoulder

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.